 How do I waive the Health Insurance off my bill?

-The health insurance plan offered by the College is a charge that can be waived from your bill if you are able to provide acceptable documentation of other health insurance coverage to the Office of the Vice President for Student Services which can be reached at (401) 865-2143.
+The health insurance plan offered by the College is a charge that can be waived from your bill if you are able to provide acceptable documentation of other health insurance coverage to University Health Plans.
+Any questions about this process should be direct to the Bursar's Office.

 Where to send my Enrollment Deposit?